Geoff Braybrooke: Member of Parliament

 Braybrooke was one of the more socially conservative members of the Labour Party and was at times he was offside with liberal-minded colleagues.
 According to Braybrooke his affiliation with Labour was attributed to his working class background stating in 1982 "My background was as poor as a church mouse's.
 I know what it is like to labour away and be broke at the end of the week and have to go without."
 In 1985, when his fellow Labour MP Fran Wilde attempted to overturn legal prohibitions against homosexuality, Braybrooke was active in campaigning against the change, and later opposed measures promoted by National's Katherine O'Regan to combat discrimination on the grounds of sexual orientation.
 In 2011, near the end of his life, he said that his views had changed and he had come to accept the gay community.
 He opposed Helen Clark's rise to the Labour Party's leadership, remaining strongly loyal to her predecessor, Mike Moore.
 This led him to be involved in the failed discussions during 1995 & 1996 about forming a new breakaway party led by Moore.
 When he retired from politics, however, he praised Clark in his valedictory speech as "one of the great Labour leaders," and said with regard to his vote for Moore over her that "It just shows that we can all make mistakes and we can all learn.
 I mean that sincerely."

 Throughout his career in Parliament, Braybrooke never had ambition to hold any ministerial roles, but did serve as Deputy Speaker and Labour defence spokesperson.
 Soon after entering parliament he stated his ideal role would have been a Labour government's Senior Whip stating "I think I would be well suited to being a senior whip.
 There are similarities between a whip and a sergeant major."
 He held the Napier seat until his retirement at the 2002 elections.

 Later life and death

-He died in Palmerston North in 2013.
+He died at North Arohanui Hospital in Palmerston North in 2013 and was laid to rest after a funeral at St Mary's Anglican Church at Levin.